masudahiroto/bigquery-mcp-server/README.md

 The server listens on `:8080` by default.
 Use an MCP client to call the registered tools.

+### Limiting Query Cost

+Set the environment variable `MAX_BQ_QUERY_BYTES` to limit how many bytes a query may scan.
+The `query` tool performs a BigQuery dry run and refuses to execute if the estimated bytes processed exceed this value.

 ## Testing

 Run unit tests: